-My practice, Clarity Counseling Seattle, is located on beautiful Lake Union in the Westlake/South Lake Union area of Seattle.
+My practice, Clarity Counseling Seattle, is located on Lake Union in the Westlake/South Lake Union area of Seattle.
 I have been working with both couples and individual men & women for many years, helping them reach their goals and transform their lives.

 I bring a diverse perspective to my work, informed by a broad base of experience providing services for a wide range of mental health, emotional, behavioral, and relationship issues.
 A previous career in Information Technology assists me in helping those in the tech field who may experience a particular set of challenges in that work setting.